casual033/dpolls_asignment/README.md

   - MongoDB - it gives us flexibility and ease of importing existing json to db
   - Java Srping Boot - it gives us ease of configuration and connectivity

+Everything was kept as simple as possible to stay within time limits.
+In other circumstances more time should be spent analyzing data model and modeling the database, but this depends also on other requirements in the project.
+Also, test coverage, exception handling and use of abstracions could be improved.

 # How to run